NYC2015/team-13/README.md

 This is team 13 - Codestantiate!

-We are a team from University at Buffalo!
+We are a team from University at Buffalo and MIT!

 # Team Members